bootdotdev/blog/content/cryptography/will-banning-cryptography-keep-the-country-safe.md

 While true, the world can't unlearn math.
 Outlawing companies' abilities to protect their customer's data doesn't make illicit [cryptography](/cryptography/what-is-cryptography/) more difficult.

 Obviously, Emotional bills based on irrational fears are rarely a good idea to push quickly through congress.
 Of course, Politicians typically use these kinds of proposals to create a problem.
-Then, they can "solve" it in order to seem like a hero.
+Then, they can "solve" it to seem like a hero.

 For example, If the argument for a regulation starts with something like: